IABC/Toronto Top Six in the 6ix

 But what does the future of the influencer landscape hold?
 Is the influencer trend sustainable into the 2020s and beyond?
 Our panel of industry experts will offer unique insights from various perspectives to discuss what’s next for influencers and share key tips for communicators to continue to work with influencers through the next decade.

-Speaker: The Power of a Brand
+Speaker: The Power of PR

 The last decade brought a women’s movement – what’s been called the fourth wave of feminism – and, with that, a heightened focus on female empowerment and achieving gender balance.